-We hear a lot about the security risks associated with mobile drives -- such as laptop hard drives and
+We hear a lot about the security risks associated with mobile drives -- such as laptop hard drives and USB drives -- and there's certainly no lack of written policies on the subject.
+But how can you turn your words into actions and actually make your mobile drives secure?

 The first essential element for protecting information on mobile drives and setting your users up for success is to setup encryption.
 Yep -- the tried and true security "solution" that has failed us so many times in the past actually works very well in this situation.
 By encryption, I'm referring to encrypting whole disks and/or volumes -- that is, entire C: drives or entire USB drives, for example.
 This offers the ultimate in security.
 Once the lost or stolen system is powered off, hibernated or (as in the case of PDAs and smartphones) has been idle for a certain period of time, the person who found (or stole) the system will be stuck at a login prompt.
 Just what the doctor ordered.